Welcome to the fluidfm forum

 Specifications for loading and storing plates

 As standard, we recommend 12 well plates (NUNC) for typical FluidFM experiments.
-The loading plate can be placed on top of this type of plate, facilitating the loading of probes into the BOT:
+The loading plate can be placed on top of this type of plate, facilitating the loading of probes into the system:

 In case you want to use plates that are not indicated on above list, do not hesitate to contact us at [email protected].
-We will check whether and how the plates can be used on the FluidFM BOT system.
+We will check whether and how the plates can be used on the FluidFM BIO Series.

 About This Community